-After an event, please contact the Grassroots Leadership Director to determine the most logical course of action to account for the funds earned, and to assure funds remain available to you as a resource throughout the year.
+After an event, please contact your Regional Coordinator to determine the most logical course of action to account for the funds earned, and to assure funds remain available to you as a resource throughout the year.

-If you'd like to discuss fun and creative ideas to raise some extra funding, please be sure to contact the Grassroots Leadership Director.
-(She loves this kind of brainstorming!!!)
-See the Appendix for more fundraising ideas and support.
+If you'd like to discuss fun and creative ideas to raise some extra funding, please be sure to contact your Regional Coordinator.
+(We love this kind of brainstorming!!!)
+See the Appendix for more fundraising ideas and support. <text>